Deleuze and Guattari: Nomadology : The war machine

+originally appeared in French as Traité de nomadologie : La machine de guerre.

 What is Philosophy?

-Deleuze and Guattari also wrote What is Philosophy? together, which draws from David Hume in order to construct a view of philosophy as both based on experience and a quasi-virtual world.
+Deleuze and Guattari also wrote What Is Philosophy?
+(1991) together.
+The work draws from David Hume in order to construct a view of philosophy as both based on experience and a quasi-virtual world.

 Personal/political

 Guattari has described how his collaboration with Deleuze arose out of the aftermath of the May 1968 events in France, as well as the additional energy generated in his writings by the collaboration.

 Criticisms

 In addition to criticisms of contemporary misapplications of Deleuze and Guattari's ideas, philosophical critiques have been made of Deleuze and Guattari's anti-Hegelianism and their "fraternal" imaginaries.
-Commenting on the relationship between anthropology and politics in Anti-Oedipus, Timothy Laurie noted that "Deleuze and Guattari fall back on a methodological dogma that aligns femininity with reproduction and masculinity with politics and/or the primordial ‘male bond.’"
+Commenting on the relationship between anthropology and politics in Anti-Oedipus, Timothy Laurie noted that "Deleuze and Guattari fall back on a methodological dogma that aligns femininity with reproduction and masculinity with politics and/or the primordial 'male bond'".